 optional ingredients for garlic pickle recipe

-- Additional 4 cloves and 1” cinnamon (dry roast and keep aside)
+- 4 cloves Additional (dry roast and keep aside)

 How to make the recipe